What Is Cowboy Shooting?

 Generally anything from the period pre-1900.
 Lever guns need to have exposed hammers, shotguns are either side by side without ejectors, or a pump Winchester model ’97.
 Pistols are single action clones.
 Usually rifles and pistols are in the same caliber.

 What Calibers Do You Use?

-Youth shooters are allowed to use 22 rifles on the pistol and rifle targets as well as .410 shotguns.
+Youth shooters can use 22 rim fire on the pistol and rifle targets as well as .410 shotguns.
 Bullets are all lead, of the Round Nose, Flat Point (RNFP) or (RNTC) variety.

 Is Period Clothing Required?

 Wouldn’t be cowboy shooting if we all came in ball caps, shorts and sneakers.
-However we realize the cost of outfitting can be prohibitive and will allow you to begin shooting without all the trappings.
+However, we realize the cost of outfitting can be prohibitive and will allow you to begin shooting without all the trappings.
 Jeans and a long sleeve shirt would be a good start.
-Many of us have found banded collar shirts and vests at local Salvation Army stores or Walmarts or Kmarts.
+Many of us have found banded collar shirts and vests at local Salvation Army store, Walmart or Kmart.
 Eventually hats, boots, scarves, spurs, chaps can all be added.
 Some categories require a certain level of dress.
-Classic Cowboy requires a combination of spurs, chaps etc, where as B Western require the flowered fancy accouterments usually found in the old cowboy movies.
+Classic Cowboy requires a combination of spurs, chaps etc., whereas B Western require the flowered fancy accouterments usually found in the old cowboy movies.

 Do I Need Everything to Start Shooting Cowboy?

 It is best if you come to a shoot BEFORE you go out and buy equipment.
 There are so many styles and choices to be made it is an advantage to come and try a few before spending a lot of money.
 You can start out using either long gun (rifle or shotgun) or one or two pistols.